domfarolino/browser/README.md

 Simple browser components.
-In reality the current goal of this project is to house primitives useful for building any kind of complex multi-process event-loop driven application.
-Since the primary author is a Web Platform engineer, this project has a slight _browser_ bias.
+In reality the current goal of this project is to house primitives useful for building any kind of complex multi-process event-loop driven application, but since the primary author is a Web Platform engineer, this project has a slight bias towards _browser_-ish things.

 ## Compatibility

 Right now things have only been built and tested on macOS Catalina, but should also work on Linux.

 ## Building